MarcoPal/lazerpath/README.md

 ```

-Then you'll need to ad a **lazerpath.config.js** file into the folder you want to process.
+You'll need to add a **lazerpath.config.js** file into the folder you want to process.

 ### Basic Example